Personality and History (Scroll to bottom for current news)

 Fall 2009: Female #217 was captured for transmitter replacement on October 19.
 She and mate #217 began migration from Necedah NWR with several other Whooping cranes on Nov.
 26, migrating as a group before landing to roost at an undetermined location(s) in Illinois.
 On Nov.
 28 the pair was at one of their previously used stopovers in Vermillion County, Indiana.

-Female #217 was killed shortly after this sighting.
+Female #217 was killed by a gunshot shortly after this sighting.
+She was 7 years old.
 Indiana Department of Natural Resources conservation officers and U.S. Fish and Wildlife Service special agents are conducting a joint investigation into the incident.
 The crane was shot sometime between Saturday, Nov.
 28, when it was observed by Eva Szyszkoski, ICF Tracking Field Manager, and Tuesday, Dec.
 1, when ICF tracking intern Jess Thompson found the carcass.
 The U.S. Fish and Wildlife Service is offering a minimum reward of $2,500 to the person or people who provide information leading to a conviction.
 Anyone with information should call the Indiana Department of Natural Resources 24-hour hotline at: 1-800 TIP IDNR (800-847-4367), or the U.S. Fish & Wildlife Service at 317-346-7016.
 Callers can remain anonymous.

-She and her mate (#211) nested during each of the past 5 springs on Necedah NWR.
-They hatched two chicks and fledged one (no. W1-06) in 2006, and they hatched one chick in 2009.
+Female #217 and her mate (#211) nested during each of the past 5 springs on their territory at Necedah NWR.
+They hatched two chicks and fledged one (# W1-06, a.k.a.W601) in 2006, becoming the first pair in the EMP to successfully raise a crane chick to fledge.
 Crane #211 and #217 were known as the "first family" in the new Eastern flock.
-This is a huge loss and very sad news indeed.
+The death of this breeding female is a huge loss and very sad news indeed.

 Back to "Meet the Flock 2002"